josearmandodias/Jobtracker-app/README.md

+# Jobtracker
-# Jobtracker - keep track of your jobs applications
+## Keep track of your jobs applications